zipplet/piconsole/README.md

 * piconsole (daemon for Raspberry Pi):
   * Compilation only tested and supported under free pascal 3.
-  * piconsole requires the rpiio library.
+  * Requires the rpiio library - https://github.com/zipplet/rpiio
-  * This is available under my GitHub account at https://github.com/zipplet/rpiio
+  * Requires the lcore library - https://github.com/zipplet/lcore
   * Supplied with and designed to be used with a copy of godaemon (godaemontask) built for ARMv6
   * godaemon is also one of my projects and the source can be found at https://github.com/zipplet/godaemon